-ING Belgium SA/NV services all banking customers with a wide range of financial products and via the distribution channel of their choice (click, call & face).
-ING Belgium's leading position as a client-focused bank was evidenced by winning the 2013 "Bank of the Year - Belgium" award from The Banker.
+ING Belgium SA/NV is a financial institution focusing its core activities on Retail & Private Banking and Commercial Banking.
+The mother company services over 2.4 million clients in Belgium with a wide range of financial products and via the distribution channel of their choice.
+ING Belgium's leader position as a client-focused bank was evidenced by winning the 2014 "Bank of the Year - Belgium" award from The Banker for the second successive year.

-3.3 Staff evolution
+2.3 Staff evolution

-In the course of 2013, the total number of staff (in full time equivalent, or FTE's) of ING Belgium SA/NV consolidated by 5% from 11.463 to 10.945 FTE's.
-ING Belgium SA/NV (not consolidated) recruited in 2013 a number of 531 Full Time Equivalents.
+In the course of 2014, the total number of staff (in full time equivalent, or FTE's) of ING Belgium SA/NV consolidated decreased by 2% from 10,945 to 10,736 FTE's.
+While overall staffing members declines in 2014, the bank was able to continue to recruit new staff equal to 510 FTE's to meet its strategic goal.